tektoncd/pipeline/api_compatibility_policy.md

 There are two reasons for this:

-- `Task` and `TaskRun` are considered upgraded versions of `Build`, meaning that the APIs benefit from a significant amount of user feedback and iteration
+- `Task` and `TaskRun` are considered upgraded versions of [Build](https://github.com/knative/docs/blob/master/docs/build/builds.md#source) and [BuildTemplate](https://github.com/knative/docs/blob/master/docs/build/build-templates.md), meaning that the APIs benefit from a significant amount of user feedback and iteration
 - Going forward users should use `TaskRun` and `Task` instead of `Build` and `BuildTemplate`, those users should not expect the API to be changed on them without warning

 The exception to this is that `PipelineResource` definitions can be embedded in